uzairshah32/Coursera_Capstone/README.md

 - **k-Nearest Neighbor:** K nearest neighbors is a simple algorithm that stores all available cases and classifies new cases based on a similarity measure (based on distance)

 ## 4. Results
-The results of each of the three models had variations among them, one worked very well at predicting the positives accurately while the other predicted the negativves better.
+The results of each of the three models had variations among them, one worked very well at predicting the positives accurately while the other predicted the negatives better.

 ### Decision Tree
 The criterion chosen for the classifier was *entropy* and the max depth was *6*.